 - 10 session parenting group ‘Understanding your child’s behaviour’ across child age range (also customised for parents of children with disabilities, parents of children with ASD, adoptive parents)

-- Multi user license to cover every parent in the school for online course for parents ‘Understanding your child’ across child age range.
-Online course now available in English and in Urdu.
+- Multi user licence to cover every parent in the school for online course for parents ‘Understanding your child’ across child age range.
+Online course available in 108 languages with voiceovers in English and in Urdu.

 Summary of training